Roman fortlet 320m east of Highstones

 Roman fortlet 320m east of Highstones is a scheduled monument protected by Historic England under reference 1019061.
 View the official record →

-Roman fortlet 320m east of Highstones is a small auxiliary military installation dating to the Roman occupation of Britain.
+# Roman fortlet 320m east of Highstones The Roman fortlet 320m east of Highstones is a small Roman military installation located in Cheshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019061.

 Roman fortlet 320m east of Highstones is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019061.